parse-community/node-apn/README.md

 ```

 ## Manage Channels
 Live Activities can be used to broadcast push notifications over channels.
-To do so, you will need your apps `bundleId`.
+To do so, you will need your apps' `bundleId`.

 ```javascript
 let bundleId = "com.node.apn";